cfengine/documentation/guide/writing-and-serving-policy/promises-available-in-cfengine.markdown

 Variables in CFEngine are defined as promises that an identifier of a certain type represents a particular value.
 Variables can be scalars or lists of types string, int, real or data.

-The allowed characters in variable names are alphanumeric (both upper and lower case) and undercore.
+The allowed characters in variable names are alphanumeric (both upper and lower case) and underscore.
 Associative arrays using the string type and square brackets [] to enclose an arbitrary key are being deprecated in favor of the data variable type.

 See `vars`.